For Families: Other Resources

 Hotlines and information

 - National Suicide Prevention Lifeline provides 24/7 skilled, trained counseling at a crisis center in your area (for Yolo County, it’s the Suicide Prevention and Crisis Services of Yolo County).
 It also provides information about mental health (therapy, safety plan, coping, tragedies) and prevention (risk factors and warning signs).
-Call 1-800-273-8255 (in 150 languages), talk to someone in Spanish at 1-888-628-9454, or chat with someone online HERE.
+Call 1-800-273-8255 (in 150 languages) or talk to someone in Spanish at 1-888-628-9454.

 Adverse Childhood Experiences (ACEs)